-The user also can specify a minimum multiprogramming level with the v_min_process parameter.
+The user also can specify a minimum multiprogramming level with the v\min\process parameter.
 Doing so ensures that a minimum number of processes remain active throughout the process-suspension period.
 Active processes are those that are runnable and waiting for page I/O. Processes that are waiting for events and processes that are suspended are not considered active, nor is the wait process considered active.

-Suspended processes can be added back into the mix when the system has stayed below the over committed threshold for n seconds, where n is specified by the v_sec_wait parameter.
+Suspended processes can be added back into the mix when the system has stayed below the over committed threshold for n seconds, where n is specified by the v sec wait parameter.
 Processes are added back into the system based, first, on their priority and, second, on the length of their suspension period.

-Before experimenting with these values, you should be thoroughly familiar with "Tuning VMM Memory Load Control" in the Performance Management Guide.
+Before experimenting with these values, you should be thoroughly familiar with "VMM memory load control tuning with the schedo command" in the Performance Management Guide.